Gian114/ProgettoWareHouse/Estimation.md

 | estimate by size | 750 | 5 calendar weeks |
 | estimate by product decomposition | 800 | 5 calendar weeks |
 | estimate by activity decomposition | 900 | 6 calendar weeks |
+With the Gantt chart we have increased the estimated effort because we have considered more activities in addition to the first 2 estimations.